conhugh/RoSSO/README.md

 Any study involving one environment graph and one optimization approach can be fully specified by a single JSON file, which we refer to as a "problem spec".
 When running a computational study, a copy of the corresponding problem_spec JSON file will be saved together with the optimized results and any tracked metrics.
 This ensures that the parameters which led to each outcome can easily be determined retroactively.

+The parameters contained in each problem_spec JSON file are split into two groups: parameters pertaining to the surveillance problem formulation ("problem_params") and those pertaining ot the optimization approach to be used ("optimizer_params").
+See the examples in the `robosurvstratopt/problem_specs` directory for more details.

 Each JSON file is restricted to representing a single graph and a single optimization method in order to prevent the contents of each JSON file from becoming quite complex and unwieldy.
 Of course, you can modify the code to change this, but we do not recommend doing so.
 When sweeping hyperparameters, for example, it is recommended to programatically generate the necessary JSON files for each parameter combination.
 This may seem inefficient, but in practice, it turns out to be extremely helpful to associate a concise, isolated, and easily-readable problem spec with each set of results.

 #### graph_gen.py: